ig-python/trading-ig/docs/source/faq.rst

 Why do see an error like ``REJECT_CFD_ORDER_ON_SPREADBET_ACCOUNT``?
 -------------------------------------------------------------------
-If you are attempting to open a spreadbet OTC position with code like
+If you are attempting to open a spread bet OTC position with code like

 >>> resp = ig_service.create_open_position(
     currency_code='GBP',